“Is the Duke home, Sherman?” I asked our butler.

 McNaught nodded, taking my words for confirmation that I would play along.
 “We’ll formulate some flirtation for him to observe tomorrow night at my father’s ball.”

 The spy drained his scotch and set the empty glass aside before standing.
 John got to his own feet and went to his desk, where he handed McNaught parchment.
 The spy pulled out the note I’d received at the theater and traced its outline onto the paper.
 He trimmed the fresh parchment down to size and then leaned over the desk, writing in a quick, steady hand.
 I didn’t see the words he wrote upon it, but when he handed the first sheet to John, I caught sight of a delicate and definitively feminine script.
 So he could change his handwriting at whim?
-I could see how that would be a useful skill.
+I could see how that would be a useful skill for a spy.
 How it might allow him to fake all manner of documents and forge innumerable signatures.
 What other tricks did this man have up his sleeves?
 How much had his training taught him?

 He wrote several more notes, handing the pages over to John as he finished them.
 John dusted powder on them and set them aside to dry.